eddiechapman/out-there-website/README.md

 ## Videos

-> Represents a video release.
+> Represents the videos from a single event.

 ### Metadata